jerome-t/netmiko-scp-multi-thread-upload/README.md

 ## How to test the software & DevNet Sandbox

-You can test to transfer a file to a [DevNet Sandbox](https://developer.cisco.com/site/sandbox/)

-As example, you can change the file **hosts.csv** like this to test with the CRS1000v (IOX-XE) always on sandbox:
+You can test to transfer a file to a [DevNet Sandbox](https://developer.cisco.com/site/sandbox/) For example, you can change the file **hosts.csv** like below, to test with the CRS1000v (IOX-XE) always on sandbox:

 	sandbox-iosxe-latest-1.cisco.com,cisco_ios

-For the credentials, please check the [Cisco DevNet Sandbox](https://developer.cisco.com/site/sandbox/) and search for Always On Sandbox
+For the credentials, please check the [Cisco DevNet Sandbox](https://developer.cisco.com/site/sandbox/) and search for Always On Sandbox in the Sandbox catalog.

 ## Known issues